 Antero Garcia (R) taught Roger Alvarez (L) in his 9th grade English class at Manual Arts High School in Los Angeles.

-Manual Arts has an official graduation rate of just 48 percent, and Roger was one of the students who didn’t make it through his senior year.
+That year, the school’s graduation rate was just 42 percent, and Roger was one of the students who didn’t make it through his senior year.

 Roger dropped out in 2007 and hadn’t seen his former teacher until the two of them sat down together at StoryCorps.